 ONE-THIRD OF THE COMBINED WINDWAVE AND SWELL HEIGHT.

-Friday: S wind around 15 kt.
+- Friday Night E wind 15 to 20 kt.
 Rain.
-Seas 10 to 11 ft.
+Seas 7 to 8 ft.

-Saturday: ESE wind 10 to 15 kt.
+- Saturday ESE wind 10 to 15 kt.
 Rain likely.
-Seas 8 ft building to 11 ft.
+Seas 4 to 6 ft.

-Saturday Night: ESE wind 10 to 15 kt.
+- Monday S wind around 10 kt.
 Rain likely.
-Seas 8 to 10 ft.
+Seas around 4 ft.